 From BrainLine

-Patient Advocate Foundation: This non-profit organization helps with case management services to both insured and uninsured patients who have chronic, life-threatening illnesses.
+Patient Advocate Foundation: This non-profit organization helps with case management services for both insured and uninsured patients who have chronic, life-threatening illnesses.
 Programs include assistance with financial aid, access to care, insurance challenges, and cost of living assistance.

-Patient Advocate Foundation
+From Patient Advocate Foundation

 Abuse and Neglect

-Preventing Abuse with Disabilities and Older Adults
+Recognizing and Preventing Abuse, Neglect, and Exploitation of Individuals with Disabilities and Older Adults

 From Special Needs Alliance

-If you suspect or witness abuse or neglect, call your local Social Services department and report this.
-You can google abuse and neglect to find your state’s local agency.
+If you suspect or witness abuse or neglect, call your local social services department and report this.
+You can google "abuse and neglect" to find your state’s local agency.